 What is a Residential College?

 A Residential College is a living community that seeks to combine living and learning.
 It is your dorm, and everything else you could ever want.
-For a more detailed answer, see the page dedicated to answering that specific question!

 How is PARC unique?